Reviewing SOC Telemed (TLMD) & Its Peers

 Summary

-SOC Telemed rivals beat SOC Telemed on 8 of the 13 factors compared.
+SOC Telemed competitors beat SOC Telemed on 8 of the 13 factors compared.

 SOC Telemed, Inc. provides acute care telemedicine services and technology to hospitals, health systems, physician groups, and government organizations in the United States.
 The company's technology platform, Telemed IQ, provides telemedicine programs.
 Its telemedicine solutions include teleNeurology, telePulmonology, telePsychiatry, and teleICU.
 The company was founded in 2004 and is based in Reston, Virginia.